Enabling Smart Radio Environments in the Frequency Domain With Movable Signals: Introduction

 The idea of improving the communication link (or optimizing the radiation pattern) by controlling the operating frequency dates back to the 1940s, when leaky-wave antennas were proposed \cite[Chapter~10]{joh93}, \cite{jac12}.
 A leaky-wave antenna employs a waveguide along which the \gls{em} signal propagates and is gradually radiated, or ``leaked''.
 An interesting property of this structure is that the beam angle varies with the signal frequency.
 Similar principles are used in frequency scanning antennas, which emerged in the 1950s \cite[Chapter~19]{joh93}, \cite{ish62}.
 These concepts have been proposed to enable frequency-dependent beam steering in \gls{thz} communications, as demonstrated for leaky-wave antennas in \cite{kar15,mur17,gha20,gab23,zhu25} and for frequency-scanning antennas in \cite{cul12,sar18}.
 In addition, recent inspiring work \cite{zha20,zha21} has proposed integrating \gls{ttd} devices into phased arrays to steer the subcarriers of a wideband \gls{thz} signal toward different directions.
 Arrays equipped with \gls{ttd} devices have also been used for \gls{mmwave} systems, to create parallel frequency-dependent training beams and therefore achieve fast beam training \cite{yan19,bol21} and low-latency multiple access \cite{li22}, as comprehensively reviewed in \cite{lin22}.
 Furthermore, it has been observed that introducing small frequency offsets across the antennas of a so-called \gls{fda} results in range-dependent beamforming \cite{wan15}.
 To improve \glspl{fda}, \glspl{fsa} have been proposed, where the carrier frequency can also be reconfigured jointly with the per-antenna frequency offsets \cite{zho25}.
 Remarkably, \glspl{fsa} enable highly flexible beam control, comparable to that of movable antennas, for enhancing \gls{pls} in \gls{thz} communications.
+Reconfiguring the transmission frequency is therefore expected to play a crucial role in \gls{pls} \cite{niu26}.